 Day 3: Douala to Waza NP.
 We catch an early morning flight to Maroua, gateway to the Sahel.
 Without delay, we make tracks for Waza, for a three-night stay, searching en-route for Sahelian specialties such as Scissor-tailed Kite and Fox Kestrel, and making a concerted effort to locate the rare and enigmatic Quail-plover and the cryptic Golden Nightjar.

 Days 4–5: Waza NP.
 We explore Waza, home to the richest birdlife in the Sahel.
-Top targets are Arabian Bustard, River Prinia, and Sennar Penduline-Tit, while range-restricted treats include Clapperton’s Francolin, Black Crowned-Crane, Chestnut-bellied Starling, Black Scrub-Robin, and Sudan Golden-Sparrow.
-Waza’s grasslands and spectacular outcrops attract an astounding amount of raptor movement, with vultures, eagles, falcons, buzzards, and accipiters constantly milling overhead.
+Top targets are Arabian Bustard, River Prinia, and Sennar Penduline-Tit, while other treats include Clapperton’s Francolin, Black Crowned-Crane, Chestnut-bellied Starling, Black Scrub-Robin, and Sudan Golden-Sparrow.
+Waza’s grasslands and spectacular outcrops attract an astounding amount of raptors, with vultures, eagles, falcons, buzzards, and accipiters constantly milling overhead.
 Seasonal marshes host concentrations of Comb Duck, Saddle-billed Stork, and African Openbill.
-Mammals are scarce, but African Elephant, Giraffe, Red-fronted Gazelle, Roan Antelope, Wildcat, and Sand Fox are regularly sighted.
+Mammals are scarce, but African Elephant, Giraffe, Red-fronted Gazelle, Roan Antelope, African Wild Cat, and Sand Fox are regularly sighted.

 Day 6: Waza NP to Garoua.
 We head south to Garoua where we overnight near the Benoue River.